Why independent agencies were created to be independent

 Two big questions have come up as President Trump works to expand his power: what should the government do, and who decides?

-In an executive order signed on Tuesday, Trump told agencies that oversee stock markets, election spending, broadcasting and more.
-The action would greatly expand his power.
+In an executive order signed on Tuesday, Trump sought direct supervision of agencies that regulate stock markets, election spending, broadcasting and more.
 Though the president appoints the heads of these agencies, they are, by law and tradition, supposed to operate with some independence.

 Russell Vought, the president's budget director, wants to go in a different direction.